About the Programs

 1. Coordinate with your Training Officer or ESO to submit an Electronic Training Request (ETR) using Direct Access.
 Course code: 500911.

-2. Complete the application form, resume, and responses to essay questions.
+2. Complete the application and include your resume and responses to essay questions.
 Resumes should not exceed one page.
+Download the application here.

-4. Scan all required documents listed in 1-3 as a .pdf package and email attachment to HQS-SMB-CG-128TrainingCourses@uscg.mil with the course title as the email subject.
+4. Scan all required documents listed above as a .pdf package and email to HQS-SMB-CG-128TrainingCourses@uscg.mil with the course title as the email subject.